Sunday, 30 November 2014

 CHICKEN MOMO

-This is just another variation of dumplings.
-You can stuff it with anything from vegetables to all kinds of meats.
-It is a type of dumpling native to Tibet and Nepal.
+This is another variation of dumpling.
+You can stuff it with anything from vegetables to all kinds of meat.
+It is a type of dumpling native to Tibet, Nepal.
 Over the years, it has become popular in India, specially in the North Eastern regions.
 Its quite similar to the Japanese gyoza or Chinese baozi.
 It is extremely healthy and filling except that of the use of refined flour.
-It is generally served with a specially made chilli sauce or a clear soup.
-My momo tastes good but I cannot get the thin wrap ever, apologies!
-Unless, we are having it in good restaurants, I prefer them homemade!
+It is generally served with specially made chilli sauce and clear soup.
+My momo tastes good but I cannot get that thin wrap ever, apologies!
+Unless, we are having it at good restaurants, I prefer them homemade!

-My men being too much in love with roti-parantha and meat, I hardly do it though it is such a hassle free recipe.
-My love for momo dates back to the 90's, when I was in college.
+My men being too much in love with roti-parantha and meat, I hardly do it although it is a hassle free recipe.
+My love for momo dates back to 90's when in college.
 Momo was a new concept in Kolkata then.
-A very dear friend who just stepped into Kolkata from Nagaland said, "Soma .... a momo joint has opened up at Elgin Road, try....you definitely would like it".
-Soma, being a born foodie, did not take much time to go on the mission.
-I clearly remember I, my friend, her elder sister, two other MALE friends had a nice stroll at the Kolkata Zoo and then ventured into the small cosy eatery to taste those white dumplings filled with meat, accompanied by a simple bowl of soup that tasted heavenly.
-Later I took my mother a number of times there as she loved them.
+A dear friend who stepped into Kolkata from Nagaland said, "a momo joint has opened up at Elgin Road, try....you definitely would like it".
+I being born foodie, agreed.
+I, my friend, her elder sister, two other male friends had a nice stroll at the Kolkata Zoo, then ventured into a small eatery to taste those white dumplings filled with meat, accompanied by a simple bowl of soup that tasted heavenly.
+Later I took our mother number of times there as she loved them.
 The two girls were Pampa & Shampa di!
-I do not remember the two boys, they were more friendlier to Pampa!
+I do not remember the two boys, they were friendlier to Pampa!

-Pampa heads an NGO at Bangalore today; while preparing those momos how I wished to sit with her and have them together over series of unending chitchats.
+Pampa heads a NGO in Bangalore now; while preparing those momos how I wished to sit with her, have them together over series of unending chitchats.
 May be someday, sooner or later.
-Momos can be had fried too but I prefer the steamed ones.
-It goes with a simple veg soup & a spicy sauce; I kept a salad on the side.
+Momos can be had fried too but I prefer them steamed.
+It goes with a simple veg soup & spicy sauce; I kept a salad on the side.

-About the easier method of boiling the dumpling instead of steaming is what some islanders do; told Priyam of fork_n_fable, an Instagram coworker!
+About the easier method of boiling dumpling instead of steaming is what some in this island do; told Priyam Saharia of fork_n_fable, an Instagram coworker!

 INGREDIENTS :